StokastX/NexusBVH/README.md

 # Nexus BVH
 ![teaser9](https://github.com/user-attachments/assets/a56284f9-bfe7-49d1-b83a-6374537d7e9b)

-This project was developed as part of the GPU Computing course at Ensimag.
-The full report can be found [here](https://patrick-attimont.com/assets/documents/NXB_report.pdf).
+**NexusBVH** is a fast and high-quality GPU BVH builder written in C++ and CUDA.

-NexusBVH is a fast and high-quality GPU BVH builder written in C++ and CUDA.
+It implements the H-PLOC algorithm proposed by [Benthin et al. 2024](https://dl.acm.org/doi/10.1145/3675377), a high-performance BVH construction method designed for GPUs.
+H-PLOC constructs high-quality BVHs through hierarchical clustering of spatially nearby primitives in parallel, making it well-suited for real-time ray tracing applications.

-It implements H-PLOC [\[Benthin et al. 2024\]](https://dl.acm.org/doi/10.1145/3675377) algorithm, focusing on high-performance and high-quality hierarchy generation.
+> 📝 *This project was originally developed as part of the GPU Computing course at Ensimag.
+The full report is available [here](https://patrick-attimont.com/assets/documents/NXB_report.pdf).*

 ## BVH Construction Benchmark